TheMoeEntity/Todo/README.md

 # Todo
 A todo list app developed with Svelte js.
-Challenge by FrontEnd mentprs
+Challenge by FrontEnd mentor